bennednedben/Iron-Hack-Final-Project-2/README.md

 Many factors determine the base rent of an apartment.
 Many assumptions could be confirmed.
 The location of the property has the greatest influence.
-In addition, the following circumstances also have a influence on the base rent:
+In addition, the following circumstances also have correlations on the base rent per squer meter in descending order:
+- condition
+- interior quality
+- year constructedRange
+- has Kitchen
-- service Charge
+- lift
 - newlyConst
+- heating type
+- pets allowed
+- energy efficiency class
+- last refurbish
+- picture count
 - balcony
-- cellar
-- picture count
-- year constructed
 - number of park spaces
-- has Kitchen
-- living space
-- lift
-- last refurbish
-- garden
 - type of flat
-- heating type
+- living space Range
 - firing type
-- condition
-- interior quality
-- pets allowed
+- service Charge
 - number of rooms
-- energy efficiency class

 The housing market remains tense in Germany.
 Analyzing data can help people make the right decisions.